Why is credit important?

 This is because credit reference agencies use your credit history, alongside a number of other factors, to give you a credit score.
-Lenders then use this score to get an idea of how well you manage money and repay what you owe – if you don't have a credit history, then lenders have no way of knowing whether you’re bad with money, or even a fraudster.
+Lenders then use this score to get an idea of how well you manage money and repay what you owe – if you have a limited credit history, Lenders cannot determine if you are a good or bad risk to lend to, or a potential fraudster.

 With no point of reference, most lenders will unlikely be prepared to take a risk and will turn you down.

 How do I build up a credit history?

 It can take several months, or even years, to build a good credit score, so you may want to keep a record of your financial habits.

 When building your credit profile, it is good practice to demonstrate that you are able to meet your financial commitments on time.
 This means never defaulting on any mortgage or rent payments, and paying any bills, student loans, and mobile phone contracts on time.